CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Integrated Camera</summary>

-Select whether to enable or disable Integrated Camera.
+Whether to enable or disable Integrated Camera in the OS environment.

-One of 2 Possible options:
+Possible options:

-1.	**On** – enables use of Integrated Camera.
-Default.
+1.	**On** – Default.
-2. Off – disables use of Integrated Camera and keeps it disabled in the OS environment.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|